franchiven/predicting-mental-health-reddit/README.md

 - [Notebook Order](#notebook-order)

 ## Introduction
 Mental Health is becoming more and more of a prominent issue - one in four people will be affected by a mental or neurological disorder at some point in their life.
-And yet, it is still a difficult subject for many to talk about.
+And yet, it is still a very difficult subject for many to talk about.

 Because Reddit facilitates annonomous posting, authors don't hold back about their mental health struggles; and so Reddit provides a large amount of accurate data to analyse.